r-fairhurst/MeetnSleep/README.md

 # Minute-Meet
 Our product is a meeting summary tool that the user can boot up to listen to a specific program's audio output.
 The program will listen to the user's microphone and/or meeting software and transcribe the meeting.
 When the meeting is over, the transcript will be saved, allowing the user to submit it for summarization.

-## Installation Steps
+## How to Install Minute-Meet

-### Prerequisites
+### Requirements
+Requirements are simple.
+You'll need base Python and Git.

-- Python >= 3.10
+- Python (Version >= 3.10)
 - Git

-### Cloning The Repository And Installing The Required Packages
-To install the project, you will need to clone the repository and install the required packages.
+### Build Instructions

+To run our software, you'll need the repository on your local device.

+First: clone the repository in your terminal (and directory) of choice with:

 ```bash
 git clone https://github.com/r-fairhurst/MeetnSleep